 Contact a school in your community and schedule a visit on, or near, May 3rd and talk to students about why you became a physician and how they can follow in your footsteps.
 Your efforts will contribute to our goal of increasing the number of historically underrepresented minority medical students.

 New this year: Register your school visit and you will be able to purchase “Future Doctor” stickers and backpacks to distribute during your meeting.
 A limited number of complimentary “Future Doctor” backpacks will be shipped to participants who register their confirmed school visit before April 15.
 You will be notified via email if your order will be free.

 Why is DBTS important?

-Increasing diversity in medicine is important for everyone's sake.
-Each DBTS visit increases awareness of the need for more minority physicians, a community service in and of itself.
 While our country grows more diverse every day, minority Americans still lag behind white Americans on nearly every health indicator, including health care coverage, life expectancy and disease rates.
-You can help change that.

-- African Americans, Hispanic Americans and Native Americans comprise nearly one-quarter of the U.S. population.
+- African Americans, Hispanic Americans and Native Americans make up nearly one-quarter of the U.S. population.

 - In 30 years, these groups are expected to make up one-third of the U.S. population.

 - African Americans, Hispanics, Native Americans and Alaska Natives make up only 9 % of the doctors in this country.